pierre-rouleau/pel/doc/pel-manual.rst

 =============================== =========================================================
 Name                            Description
 =============================== =========================================================
-init.el                         Emacs initialization.
-PEL installation uses the simple
+init.el                         Emacs initialization required for PEL.
-                                `example/init/init-1.el`.
-But to use PEL fast startup feature the file should hold the content of `example/init/init-5.el`_.
+                                Use a copy of `example/init/init.el`_.

 elpa                            The directory that holds Elpa-compliant Emacs
                                 external packages.
 When using PEL fast-startup